filecoin-station/zinnia/docs/building-modules.md

 // data contains binary data in the CAR format
 ```

-> Note: At the moment, Zinnia does not provide any tools to interpret the returned CAR data.
+> Note: At the moment, Zinnia does not provide any tools for interpreting the returned CAR data.
 We are
 > discussing support for reading UnixFS data in
 > [zinnia#245](https://github.com/filecoin-station/zinnia/issues/246).

-Under the hood, Zinnia handles `ipfs://bafy...` requests by calling Lassie HTTP API.
+Under the hood, Zinnia handles `ipfs://bafy...` requests by calling Lassie's HTTP API.
 You can learn
 more about supported parameters (request headers, query string arguments), response headers and
 possible error status codes in
 [Lassie's HTTP Specification](https://github.com/filecoin-project/lassie/blob/main/docs/HTTP_SPEC.md).